giellalt/lang-chr/chr.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/affixes/symbols.lexc)</small>Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/affixes/symbols.lexc)</small>Proper noun inflection
-The Cherokee language nouns inflect in cases.
+The Cherokee language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
-The Cherokee language adjectives compare.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/affixes/adjectives.lexc)</small>Verb inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-chr/blob/main/../src/fst/affixes/propernouns.lexc)</small>Verb inflection